Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 #3.
 Low blood sugar (hypoglycemia)

-Just as you would with any diet, you need to make sure that you’re consuming foods which will not cause a huge spike in blood sugar.
+Just as you would with any diet, you need to make sure that you’re consuming foods that will not cause a huge spike in blood sugar.

 When you eat high-glycemic foods, you will be dumping a lot of simple sugars into your body and then your body will respond with a large dose of insulin to bring it back under the normal levels.